EduD3v/nationstates_ai/README.md

 # nationstates-ai

-Bridge that answers nationstates issues using an AI
+Bridge that solves NationStates issues using an AI with slightly more precise results with the help of http://www.mwq.dds.nl/ns/results/

 How to set up:
 1. Create an account on Huggingface (https://huggingface.co)
 2. Generate a read-access token (https://huggingface.co/settings/tokens)
 3. Find a host for this bot.
-I use Daki (https://daki.cc)
+I use Discloud (https://discloudbot.com/)
 4. Create a server.
 The absolute minimum necessary is 10% CPU, 100mb RAM and 200mb disk storage.
 Adding more CPU will make your server start up faster but does little else. **Remember to set the programming language as Python!**
 5. Copy the repository and file names.
 6. Edit environment variables in .env